Core Curriculum

 Core English for Academic Purposes (EAP) courses prepare students who did not attend an English-medium high school to engage communicatively at the high level demanded by the university’s liberal arts context.

 Required courses or proficiencies for English: Chinese speakers who did not attend an English-medium high school are required to complete up to 8 credits of EAP in the first two years, following a two-semester course sequence from EAP 100 to EAP 101.
-EAP 100 must be completed in the first year.
 Most students will complete a four-credit EAP seminar in the fall term and an EAP 101 seminar in the spring term.
-A small number of students taking course sequences in the sciences will be eligible to take two two-credit EAP 100 seminars in the first year and to complete EAP 101 in the following year.
-Academic advisers will notify students if they are eligible for the two-credit seminar.
-Students must successfully complete EAP 101 before the end of their second year and before they study away.
+A small number of students taking course sequences in the sciences will be eligible to take EAP 100 in the Spring semester of their first year.
+Students must successfully complete the two-course sequence before the end of their second year, prior to their study away semester.
 Students who demonstrate exceptionally strong competence on all learning outcomes as they complete EAP 100 may be recommended by faculty for exemption from EAP 101.
 Exemptions are rare and most students should expect to complete the full eight credits of EAP.

 Course | Title | Credits |